Call for Colloquia

 • Honors sections of existing OSU courses must meet prerequisites for subsequent courses, as determined by curricular and administrative units.

 • Courses with interdisciplinary emphasis, integration with other courses and disciplines (e.g., sequential or concurrent courses developed by two departments), and team teaching are encouraged.
-A single course or a group of courses (offered sequentially or concurrently) may be proposed.
+A single course or a group of courses (offered sequentially or concurrently) may be considered.

 • Courses and colloquia should not simply cover more material or insist on additional rigor.